Icinga/icinga2/doc/8-migration.md

 ### <a id="manual-config-migration-hints"></a> Manual Config Migration Hints

-These hints should provide you enough details for manually migrating your configuration, or to adapt your configuration export tool to dump Icinga 2 configuration instead of Icinga 1.x configuration.
+These hints should provide you with enough details for manually migrating your configuration, or to adapt your configuration export tool to dump Icinga 2 configuration instead of Icinga 1.x configuration.

 The examples are taken from Icinga 1.x test and production environments and converted straight into a possible Icinga 2 format.
 If you found a different strategy, send a patch!

-If you require in-depth explainations, please check the [next chapter](#differences-1x-2).
+If you require in-depth explanations, please check the [next chapter](#differences-1x-2).

 #### <a id="manual-config-migration-hints-Intervals"></a> Manual Config Migration Hints for Intervals